Partner API integration guide

 3. VerifyGET https://vylvet.co/api/v1/health returns your client ID and confirms the key works.

-4. Implement — Follow the sections below for auth, data formats, order flows, and each endpoint.
+5. Implement — Use this guide for auth, data formats, order flows, and each endpoint.

 Base URL